jokester/socket.io-serverless/README.md

 ### Limitations

-- socket.io event callbacks must be configured when Durable Object initializes.
+- socket.io `Server` must be configured with in `onServerCreated` callback.
+    - dynamic configuration will not work as in socket.io : only a subset of states (client ids and namespace names) gets restored after hibernation

 <!-- otherwise they won't be recovered after hibernation -->